franzenzenhofer/simple-gmail-ai/documentation/DEPLOYMENT-CHECKLIST.md

    npm run deploy
    ```
    This will:
-   - Run all pre-deployment checks
+   - Run all pre-deployment checks (lint, build, test)
-   - Bump version to 1.10.0
+   - Bump version (currently v2.32.0)
+   - Bundle all 40+ modules into single file
-   - Push to Apps Script
+   - Push to Apps Script with automated deployment
-   - Create deployment
+   - Create versioned deployment with descriptive name

 3. **Test Deployment**
    - Install test deployment in Gmail